HL7/US-Core/source/pages/all-meds.md

 <!-- end TOC -->
 The guidance below addresses how a patient or a provider can access a patients' active, historical and future (planned) medications list.
 This use case adopts the use cases defined as part of the Argonaut Project and US Core, specifically within the scope of accessing medication information as prescribed in the proposed ONC U.S. Core Data for Interoperability (USCDI).

 This section provide specific guidance on how to to access “all medications” and “all active medications” for a patient using  a query on **MedicationRequest**.
-Note that in prior versions of this guide, a query on MedicationRequest was required.
+Note that in prior versions of this guide, a query on MedicationStatement was required.
 This change is due to underlying changes in the FHIR Release 4 pharmacy resources.

 ### Background on the FHIR Medications resources